Zeta Functions and the (Linear) Logic of Markov Processes: Interaction Graphs: the discrete case

+In this section, we review the models of linear logic introduced by the author under the name \enquote{Interaction Graphs}.
+While the next section will be devoted to the general case where programs are represented as \emph{graphings}, in this section we restrict to the more simple specific case of programs represented as graphs.

 Graphs provide a minimal but natural mathematical structure to represent programs.
 Indeed, Turing machines and automata can naturally be abstracted as finite graphs.
+Obviously, some information is lost by considering discrete graphs: following an edge in a transition graph corresponds to performing some instruction which modifies the state of the machine, something that cannot be accounted for with finite graphs.
+Restricting to finite structures in some sense limits the approach to models of computation with finite sets of states.
+To regain expressivity, the author introduced graphings \cite{seiller-goig}, which will be formally defined in Section \ref{sec:graphings}.
+Graphings are graphs realised on a topological or measured space which represent the space of all possible configurations of the machine.
+This allows us to interpret edges of the transition graph as specific endomorphisms of this space, recovering the expressivity lost by considering only discrete structures.

-In these models, computation is represented as the computation of paths in the graph: in the case of Turing machines, the graph represents the transition function, and the process of computation corresponds to the iteration of this transition function, i.e. following a path to travel through the graph.
-The basic notions of the models are thus that of graphs, and that of the \emph{execution} $\mathrm{Ex}(G)$ of a graph $G$ which is defined as some set of maximal paths in $G$.
+In order to ease the presentation, we restrict the discussion to finite graphs in this section, stressing that all the intuitions built in this easier setting will carry over in the next sections.
+In this model for which a program is abstracted as a finite graph, computation is represented as the formation of paths in the graph.
+In the case of Turing machines the graph represents the transition function, and the process of computation corresponds to the iteration of this transition function, i.e. following a path to travel through the graph -- a sequence of instructions.
+The dynamic process of computation itself is therefore represented as the operation of \emph{execution} $\mathrm{Ex}(G)$ of a graph $G$, which is the set of maximal paths in $G$.
 This alone describes some kind of abstract, untyped, model of computation, which one can structure by defining types depending on how graphs behave.
+From the point of view of logic, this operation of execution computes the normal form of a proof, i.e. accounts for the cut-elimination procedure.